ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index-errors.js.markdown

 {NOTE: }

-* Use `GetIndexErrorsOperation` to return errors encountered during indexing.
+* Use `GetIndexErrorsOperation` to get errors encountered during indexing.

+* The index errors will be retrieved only from the server node defined by the current [client-configuration](../../../../client-api/configuration/load-balance/overview#client-logic-for-choosing-a-node).

 * To clear index errors see [delete index errors](../../../../client-api/operations/maintenance/indexes/delete-index-errors).